emiemilemily/emiemilemily.github.io/_posts/2020-12-23-vogue-commentary.md

 ---
 layout: post
-title: Commentary- Vogue on Regenerative Agriculture
+title: Vogue on Regenerative Agriculture
-subtitle: Fashion and Farming Move Beyond Sustainabilty
+subtitle: Commentary
 cover-img: /assets/img/stubble_sunset.jpg
 tags: [commentary]
-comments: true
 ---

+### Commentary: Regenrative Agriculture Featured in *Vogue* as Fashion Moves Beyond Sustainability

 [Regenerative Agriculture Can Change the Fashion Industry--And the World.
 But What Is It?
 By Emily Farra](https://www.vogue.com/article/regenerative-agriculture-sustainable-fashion-christy-dawn-fibershed)

 Journalist Emma Farra wrote a thoughtful, useful primer on “regenerative agriculture” in fashion for Vogue.
 The Global Restoration Project sees regenerative agriculture as